Tutorial: Wedding Gift Pillow - Pulsing Love

 - Piece of felt to cut out the heart shape

 What I did:

 - After trimming my fabric pieces, I used a fabric pencil to draw out the pulse line and the Korean lettering

 - I attached the heart to the white fabric using my sewing machine by stitching the pulse line and the outline of the heart

 - From there I stitched the names onto the heart

 - Then I hand stitched the date, bottom of the heart and Korean lettering

-- The final step was stitch the red fabric to the white fabric together (right sides facing each other) making sure to have the envelope fold closure overlapped properly
+- The final step was to stitch the red fabric to the white fabric together (right sides facing each other) making sure to have the envelope fold closure overlapped properly

 Have a great week!